-A pulse oximeter has long been considered a routine measurement device for patient monitoring in clinical settings [1-3].
-It monitors the oxygen saturation in the blood (via the fingertip or earlobe, for example) and changes in blood volume in the skin using the photoplethysmogram, which measures changes in light absorption in the tissue [4].
-The photoplethysmography (PPG) waveform is noninvasive and can be collected passively by consumer devices; it is typically available for prolonged periods, and therefore well-suited for in-hospital monitoring to identify transient abnormal events [5].
-With advances in digital signal processing and machine learning, the PPG waveform has been used for extracting physiological parameters for different clinical applications [5, 6].
-Besides the standard vitalsign values (such as heart rate, respiratory rate, body temperature, arterial oxygen saturation, and arterial blood pressure), cardiac parameters (such as electrical heart activity, cardiac output, and heart valve mechanics) can also be derived from PPG [4, 7].
-Some research also focuses on the level of consciousness, mental stress, and pain, based on PPG for patient monitoring [8].
-For neurological and metabolic applications, the PPG waveform is used for measuring brain activity, cerebral tissue oxygenation, intracranial pressure, blood gas and blood sugar, and microcirculation monitoring [9, 10].
-Furthermore, recent developments in imaging PPG (iPPG), allow further opportunities for hospital monitoring as iPPG offers non-contact sensing using cameras [3].
-Current ongoing research for clinical monitoring covers a wide range of applications, including neonatal and paediatrics monitoring [1], diabetes screening [4], hospitalised coronavirus (COVID-19) patient health monitoring [5], predicting deteriorations in patients with infectious disease [6], assessment of hypertension and vascular ageing [11], prediction of mortality and hospitalisation of patients [12], detection of atrial fibrillation and prediction of cardiovascular risks [13], and sleep monitoring and detection of obstructive sleep apnoea [14].
-Some notable examples are highlighted in Figure 22.
+A pulse oximeter has long been considered a routine measurement device for patient monitoring in clinical settings (Tarassenko et al 2014, Chung et al 2020, Kamshilin et al 2022).
+It monitors the oxygen saturation in the blood (via the fingertip or earlobe, for example) and changes in blood volume in the skin using the photoplethysmogram, which measures changes in light absorption in the tissue (Avram et al 2020).
+The photoplethysmography (PPG) waveform is non-invasive and can be collected passively by consumer devices; it is typically available for prolonged periods, and therefore well-suited for in-hospital monitoring to identify transient abnormal events (Santos et al 2021).
+With advances in digital signal processing and machine learning, the PPG waveform has been used for extracting physiological parameters for different clinical applications (Tadesse et al 2020, Santos et al 2021).
+Besides the standard vital-sign values (such as heart rate, respiratory rate, body temperature, arterial oxygen saturation, and arterial blood pressure), cardiac parameters (such as electrical heart activity, cardiac output, and heart valve mechanics) can also be derived from PPG (Birrenkott et al 2017, Avram et al 2020).
+Some research also focuses on the level of consciousness, mental stress, and pain, based on PPG for patient monitoring (Li et al Li 2018).
+For neurological and metabolic applications, the PPG waveform is used for measuring brain activity, cerebral tissue oxygenation, intracranial pressure, blood gas and blood sugar, and microcirculation monitoring (Lyubashina et al 2019, Islam et al 2021).
+Furthermore, recent developments in imaging PPG (iPPG), allow further opportunities for hospital monitoring as iPPG offers non-contact sensing using cameras (Kamshilin et al 2022).
+Current ongoing research for clinical monitoring covers a wide range of applications, including neonatal and paediatrics monitoring (Chung et al 2020), diabetes screening (Avram et al 2020), hospitalised coronavirus (COVID-19) patient health monitoring (Santos et al 2021), predicting deteriorations in patients with infectious disease (Tadesse et al 2020), assessment of hypertension and vascular ageing (Shin et al 2022), prediction of mortality and hospitalisation of patients (de Souza Kock and Marques 2018), detection of atrial fibrillation and prediction of cardiovascular risks (Aschbacher et al 2020), and sleep monitoring and detection of obstructive sleep apnoea (Radha et al 2021).
+Some notable examples are highlighted in figure 22.